Ghosts

 sometimes in large groups, and endlessly stalk their tormentors.

-These are ghosts
+These are ghosts that inhabit

-sharp to touch as the glass from which they were formed.
+to touch as the glass from which they were formed.
 Their essence allows

 them to shapeshift and use smaller shards as destructive projectiles, which